 Candidates for employment must be selected based upon their likely ability to fulfill duties identified in the job description as well as performance standards established by the board.
 In making the determination, the following information must be considered:

 - a. application;

 - b. education and training;

 - c. licensure and certification (when applicable);

-- d. relevant experience;

-- e. personal interviews; and

 Policy Code: 7100